 A first little fun fact about London: the metropolis is made up of 33 districts and the City of London, or simply “the City” as it’s known by locals, is the oldest part of London.
 Though these days some of London’s most famous modern skyscrapers call the City of London home and its known as the financial and business center of London, its history goes back to the Romans forming a settlement there in 1AD.

 As the City of London is the oldest part of London, it should come as no surprise that some of oldest pubs in London can also be found there.
+And it should also be no surprise that some of the finest short term apartments in London can be found nearby.

 Fittingly, we met our Walks guide Nigel at St. Paul’s Cathedral to begin our tour of historic London pubs.
 The pubs we’d be visiting all have a story to tell, and most have links to the Great Fire of London in 1666.
 City of London pubs also wouldn’t be the only sights we’d see.
 We’d not only get a few pints of beer, but a London history tour along the way.